qCMOS cameras qCMOS cameras

 X-ray phase contrast CT image of mouse embryo

-X-ray phase contrast CT image of mouse embryo from ORCA-Quest combined with High resolution X-ray imaging system (M11427)
+X-ray phase contrast CT image of a mouse embryo from an ORCA-Quest combined with high resolution X-ray imaging system (M11427)

 Experimental setup